rfun/tethys/docs/installation/application.rst

 services.yml
 ------------

 This file will be created by the portal administrator who has created/has access to all the service in the portal.
-This file will take precedence over the portal configuration file, which will only be used when this file isn't present.
+This file will only be run by default if there is no portal services config file present (see below).
+However you can force the use of this file over the portal config by specifying the `--force-services` tag on the install command.

 .. code-block:: python